I’m glad but a little surprised that Frozen is doing so well.

 Continued with spoilers after the poster, then...

-As great as the political satire on The Daily Show and The Colbert Report is, sometimes the shows' finest comedy is wrung out of human-interest stories on the smallest scale.
+As great as the political satire on The Daily Show and The Colbert Report is, sometimes the shows’ finest comedy is wrung out of human-interest stories on a very modest scale.

 Is Argo worth a watch?
 No doubt.

 Was it worth an Oscar?
 Not given its competition, as far as I'm concerned, as I wrote at the end of my post-Oscars post last week.
 But the fact that Argo is merely one of my top five or so movies of 2012 rather than the number-one pick ain't bad.
 Some thoughts on it that include mild plot spoilers follow the graphic.